nagendravkini/nagendravkini/README.md

 - 🌱 I’m currently learning **Python For Data Science**

-- 👨‍💻 All of my projects are available at https://github.com/nagendravkini
+- 👨‍💻 All of my projects are available at github

 - 💬 Ask me about **Data Analysis**

 - 📫 How to reach me **nagendrakini02@gmail.com**